ishmam8/lemay.ai-test/README.md

 # lemay.ai-test
-Self-contained little example data pipeline project by Lemay.ai The answers to question 1-8 can be found inside "answers-ss.ai" folder
+Self-contained little example data pipeline project by Lemay.ai.
+The answers to question 1-8 can be found inside "answers-ss.ai" folder

 ## Kubernetes conversion from docker-compose, DockerHub